cppalliance/cppalliance.github.io/_posts/2025-06-30-Joaquins2025Q2Update.md

 took place between the 13th and 22nd of May, and the final verdict was [acceptance into Boost](https://lists.boost.org/archives/list/boost@lists.boost.org/message/L4X3LREHFIZXNJRL7XLMC4NPOLWXXVCA/).
-Arnauld Becheler did an awesome job at managing the review, which was one of the most productive I remember in recent years.
+Arnauld Becheler did an awesome job at managing the review, which was one of the most lively and productive I remember in recent years.
 Incorporating the feedback from the review took me the last five weeks of this quarter, but everything's ready for shipping with Boost 1.89 (Aug 2025):

 * [Review feedback as compiled by Arnauld](https://github.com/boostorg/bloom/issues?q=is%3Aissue%20state%3Aclosed%20author%3ABecheler)